Recipe Overview

 The Best Stuffed Acorn Squash

 This recipe for stuffed acorn squash is perfect to make in the fall, when the markets are overflowing with all types of squash and orchard-fresh apples.
-Every bite of this stuffed acorn squash is filled with hearty ancient grains, savory sausage, sweet apples, and cherries, with strings of melty cheese.
-Stuffed squash is a cozy and nourishing meal, and it’s not difficult to make.
-All the things we love about a recipe!
+Every bite of this stuffed acorn squash is filled with hearty ancient grains, savory sausage, sweet apples and dried cherries, with lots of melty cheese.
+Stuffed squash has all the things we love about a recipe!

-• Festive.
-Stuffed squash is impressive, combining all kinds of yummy foods into one smashingly good dish.
+Festive.
+Celebrate fall with stuffed acorn squash.
+The individual stuffed squash look impressive, combining all kinds of yummy foods into one smashingly good dish.
 It looks fancy and special, but it’s very simple to make.

-• Full of flavor.
-There’s something about the combination of sausage and apple, sweet dried cherries, a little bit of sage, and flavorful cheddar, all in a cozy little package, that is pure comfort food.
+Full of flavor.
+There’s something about the combination of sausage and apple, sweet dried cherries, a little bit of sage, and flavorful cheddar, all in a cozy little package.
+Stuffed squash is pure comfort food that is nourishing and nutritious.

 Stuffed acorn squash halves lined up on a wooden serving platter.

-I’ll get you going on the recipe here and give you lots of tips and ways to make this stuffed acorn squash your own.
-Scroll to the printable recipe card below the post with complete instructions, measurements, and nutrition information.
+I’ll give you lots of cooking tips and ways to make this stuffed acorn squash your own.

-• Acorn Squash – You’ll find acorn squash in the produce aisle or at your local market alongside other squash varieties (see below).
-When baked, the tough skin makes a perfect bowl for the filling.
+• Acorn Squash – You’ll find acorn squash in the produce aisle or at your local market alongside other squash varieties (keep reading for ideas).
+When baked, the skin makes a perfect bowl for the filling and the flesh has a sweet, nutty flavor.

-• Turkey Sausage – I like to use bulk/uncooked sausage that isn’t in links.
-Otherwise, use linked sausages and simply squeeze the sausage out of the casing before cooking.
-Pork sausage or Italian sausage is a good substitute.
+• Turkey Sausage – I like to use bulk uncooked sausage that isn’t in links.
+Otherwise, use linked raw sausages and simply squeeze the sausage out of the casing before cooking.
+Pork sausage or Italian sausage is a good substitute for turkey sausage.

 • Onion and Celery – These two vegetables add flavor and nutrition.

 • Apple – Apple complements the fall flavors in this recipe and provides a bit of sweetness.
-Any type of apple is fine.
+Any type of apple will work but I like to use apples that hold their shape when cooked such as Honeycrisp, Granny Smith, or Cortland.

 • Dried Cherries (or Cranberries) – Other good options are raisins or dried apricots.
 Use what you happen to have in the house or what you like best.